teedr/mathematica-debugger/README.md

 * After execution, the symbol `DebuggerInformation` will be populated with keys:
 	* _"AssignmentLog"_
-		* Association mapping each assigned variable to a list of all values throughout the execution of the code block)
+		* List of timestamped assignments (in order of assignment) for each variable assigned during execution
 	* _"CurrentAssignments"_
 		* Association mapping each assigned variable to its current value
 	* _"LastAssignment"_